 Non-dairy yogurt can be a great substitute for eggs in a recipe as well, typically the thicker the yogurt the better.
-Similar commercial vegan products, like vegan cream cheese or vegan sour cream can work well as well.
+Similar commercial vegan products, like vegan cream cheese, vegan sour cream, or vegan mayonnaise can work well as well.
 All of these products will definitely add a “dairy” flavor to a recipe, so use only if this works with the product you have in mind.
 Of course go for unsweetened or unflavored dairy-free products, or adjust the other flavors in the recipe accordingly (i.e. use less sweetener or vanilla if your yogurt is sweetened or is vanilla flavored, etc.).
 Note: you want to go with thicker dairy-free products here too (some yogurt brands are very runny, whereas others are a bit more solid and would work better as a vegan egg replacer).

 Sometimes a combination of products can work really well too, so feel free to experiment.

 Love quiche?
 How about a frittata?
 Or maybe an egg salad sandwich is something you’ve dreamed of enjoying again.
 Fortunately, tofu is a great substitute in these products as the texture is incredibly close to that of a hard boiled egg.
 Add in a bit of turmeric, mustard, or even nutritional yeast and the tofu will not only look a lot like egg, but it’ll taste a lot like real eggs too.